-In some ways, choosing a single wine for Thanksgiving dinner is difficult, given the great variety of foods and flavors.
+Selecting a single wine for Thanksgiving dinner can be difficult given the variety of foods and flavors.
+It is a feast after all!
 There's white and dark meat.
 There are sweet and rich yams, tart cranberries, buttery mashed potatoes, stuffing made with any number of ingredients, and spiced pumpkin pie for dessert.
-You may want to serve a little of several different types of wine so guests can taste a wine with each dish.
-Or you may want to pick one good all-purpose wine.

 - Viognier: Floral and fruity, with essences of peach, apricot, and pear.
 Low acidity.